-- a) An estimated 12 to 2 cfs was being diverted by s22 at diversion point B, WRM 3690.
-The weir board for his diversion is no longer capable of giving an accurate reading and should be repaired. - b) s.22 no longer uses the same ditch as s.22 but instead uses the old channel from point B to a pumping pond. s.22 was only getting enough to run his aprinklers 4 5 hours on the previous day. - c) s. see not irrigating yet. - d) There was no flow going down ditch from diversion point J, WRM 3690.
+- a) An estimated 15 to 2 cfs was being diverted by at diversion point B, WRM 3690.
+The weir board for his diversion is no longer capable of giving an accurate reading and should be repaired. - but no longer uses the same ditch as s.22 instead uses the old channel from point B to a pumping pond. s.22 was only getting enough to run his sprinklers 4 - 5 hours on the previous day. - c) were not irrigating yet. - d) There was no flow going down ditch from diversion point J, WRM 3690.
 Diversion structure is in need of repair.
-The ditch has been filled in at numerous places (12 15) by logging operations.
-Slash has been left in the ditch along 200 300 yards of its length.
-Reservoir is not being filled and water level is approximately 12 feet below level of the bottom of the sluiceway. - e) The dam at point E, Little Disdero, WRM 3701, is in need of repair to the control structure for the sluiceway.
+The ditch has been filled in at numerous places (12 - 15) by logging operations.
+Slash has been left in the ditch along 200 - 300 yards of its length.
+Reservoir is not being filled and water level is approximately la feet below level of the bottom of the sluiceway. - e) The dam at point E, Little Disdero, WRM 3701, is in need of repair to the control structure for the sluiceway.
 It is closed and no water being allowed out.
-Water level is about 6 inches above top of sluice gate.
+Water level is about 5 inches above top of sluice gate.
 The trash rack had been removed and left on shore.
-An estimated flow of 20 30 gpm was being diverted to Little Disdero Lakes at point B. - f) The weir immediately upstream from point B, is in-operable, as the banks have been eroded around both ends of it.
-The gauge is tilted and therefore unreliable. - g) At diversion point F s.22, WEM 3701, an estimated flow of 2 to 3 cfs was being diverted down channel of West Robbins Creek and the gate for s.22 's diversion had been completely closed.
-Since the amount being diverted down West Robbins Creek, and hence used only by s.22, was two to three times in excess of his licensed quantity, I opened the gate to s.22 's diversion approximately 1 inch.
-As we were leaving the area we met a s.22, an employee of s.22, who had been sent to investigate the stoppage of flow.
-I explained the situation to him and left the area while he proceeded to biew the works for himself.
+An estimated flow of 20 - 30 gpm was being diverted to Little Disdero Lakes at point B. - f) The weir immediately upstream from point B, is in-operable, as the banks have been eroded around both ends of it.
+The gauge is tilted and therefore unreliable. - g) At diversion point F s.22 , WFM 3701, an estimated flow of 2 to 3 cfs was being diverted down channel of West Robbins Creek and the gate for s.22 a diversion had been completely closed.
+Since the amount being diverted down West Robbins Creek, and hence used only by , was two to three times in excess of his licensed quantity.
+I opened the gate to 's diversion approximately 1 inch.
+As s.22 , an employee we were leaving the area we met a s.22 of s.22, who had been sent to investigate the stoppage of flow.
+I explained the situation to him and left the area waile he proceeded to wiew the works for himself.

+Page 25

+FNR-2012-00233

-Page 25 FNR-2012-00233 1) s.22 be instructed to repair weir at "B" - 3690, and should also have a weir ator near "B".
+1) s.22 be instructed to repair weir at "B" - 3690, and should also have a weir ator near "B".